Dog found strangled in dumpster behind Richmond elementary school

 On July 1, “Tommie’s Law” went into effect, making animal cruelty a Class 6 felony, which is punishable by up to five years in prison and a fine of up to $2,500.

-RACC officers urge anyone with information to call Metro Richmond Crime Stoppers at 804-780-1000.
+RACC is awaiting autopsy results for to determine the official cause of death, and officers urge anyone with information to call Metro Richmond Crime Stoppers at 804-780-1000.

 Copyright 2019 WWBT.
 All rights reserved.